GitLab CI Pipeline for Eleventy

 - Site Deployment

-Installing Dependencies #
+Installing dependencies #

 The npm_install

-job installs all npm dependencies and saves then as
+job installs all npm dependencies and saves then as artifacts.

-available to any subsequent jobs that require them.
+subsequent jobs that require them.

-Language Specific Linting and Formatting #
+Language specific linting and formatting #

 Linting and format checking is performed for all languages used in this project.
-I use a very opinionated linting config for all tools to ensure consistency and maintainability throughout the codebase and to check for common issues.
+I use a very opinionated linting configurations for all tools to ensure consistency and maintainability throughout the codebase and to check for common issues.
 Development is done in a mix of VSCode and GitLab's WebIDE, so linting and formatting is not always checked there.
 When working VSCode, linting and format checking is performed is as a git pre-commit hook.
 The one place where linting and format checking is always performed is in CI.

 The challenge with the pre-commit hook and CI cases is that the resulting logs are not reviewed unless there is an error.
 Operating this was for a long time on many projects has driven me to update all linting rule configurations to remove all warnings.
 Rules are either important enough to be errors or they're not and they're disabled.
-The errors will then fail the pre-commit hook or CI pipeline.
+The errors then fail the pre-commit hook or CI pipeline.
 In some cases there are acceptable deviations, but these exceptions are then disabled in the code with the appropriate rationale.

 The specific linting/formatting jobs and tools are detailed in the table below.
 Most of these are probably familiar names, other than maybe djLint.
 It's a Python tool for linting and formatting Nunjucks, Django, Handlebars, and many others.
 There's no other tool I've found in that space that comes close.